wrightaprilm/CourseCCBB_pythonspring2014/python2.md

 In this case, action is print, and that action is done for each letter in my list. "letter" is a loop variable, a unit of our list.
 If we use the syntax "for ... in list", python will automatically interpret the name between _for_ and _in_ as a variable.

+Also, see those three dots before "print letter?"
+The python interpretted automatically includes those dots to help visualize the structure of your for loop.
+Don't type these three dots yourself, or python will get confused.

 Just printing things to the screen isn't very helpful.
 We may want to look for a specific letter in my name - that is, we may want to filter our lists by some criterion.

 ```python